luluco250/SLEA2/README.md

 - If "InjectorName" isn't empty, SLEA will run it, wait for the game to terminate and then close the injector automatically.

 An example usage for The Elder Scrolls IV: Oblivion on Steam would be:
-1. Rename "OblivionLauncher.exe" to something else like "OblivionLauncher_REAL.exe"
+1. Rename "OblivionLauncher.exe" to something else like "OblivionLauncher_REAL.exe".
-2. Copy "slea.exe" to the game's directory and rename it as "OblivionLauncher.exe"
+2. Copy "slea.exe" to the game's directory and rename it as "OblivionLauncher.exe".
-3. Set "ExecutableName" to "Oblivion.exe" (no quotes)
+3. Set "ExecutableName" to "Oblivion.exe" (no quotes).
-4. Optionally set "InjectorName" to "ENBInjector.exe" (again, no quotes)
+4. Optionally set "InjectorName" to "ENBInjector.exe" (again, no quotes).
 5. Now the game launcher will be completely skipped when you launch it through Steam!

 **Tested on Morrowind, Oblivion and Fallout New Vegas.**